HARROW, INC. Commitments Disclosure

 Ocular Science, Inc. et. al

 In July 2021, ImprimisRx, LLC, a subsidiary of the Company, filed a lawsuit against Ocular Science, Inc. and OSRX, Inc. (together, “OSRX”) in the U.S. District Court for the Southern District of California, asserting claims for copyright infringement, trademark infringement, unfair competition and false advertising (Lanham Act).
 Since July 2021, the complaint had been amended and OSRX added counterclaims alleging ImprimisRx, LLC was violating the Lanham Act with false advertising.
-The Court granted cross motions for summary judgement on each party’s Lanham Act claims thus leaving only ImprimisRx, LLC’s copyright infringement, trademark infringement and unfair competition claims for trial.
-Following a jury trial in November 2024, a jury found OSRX acted with malice, fraud, or oppression, willfully engaging in trademark infringement and unfair competition under California and federal law and ImprimisRx, LLC received a $34,900,000 jury verdict award, which includes $20,400,000 in punitive damages and $14,500,000 in actual damages.
-Due to uncertainty regarding probability of collection, the Company did not record any gains associated with the verdict award during the year ended December 31, 2024.
+The Court granted cross motions for summary judgment on each party’s Lanham Act claims, thus leaving only ImprimisRx, LLC’s copyright infringement, trademark infringement, and unfair competition claims for trial.
+Following a jury trial in November 2024, a jury found OSRX acted with malice, fraud, or oppression, willfully engaging in trademark infringement and unfair competition under California and federal law, and ImprimisRx, LLC received a $34,900,000 jury verdict award, which included $20,400,000 in punitive damages and $14,500,000 in actual damages.
+An amended final judgment was entered on October 1, 2025, which reduced the OSRX liability to $11,249,000, plus post-judgment interest, and required OSRX to cease use of certain trademarks.
+OSRX filed notice of appeal on October 9, 2025.
+No collection activity is allowed during the appeal.
+The Company will vigorously pursue its interest during the appeal process however, due to uncertainty regarding the probability of collection, the Company has not recognized any amounts associated with the judgment during the year ended December 31, 2025.

 Product and Professional Liability